marmelab/react-admin/docs/Translation.md

 );
 ```

-## Translating Your Own Components
+## `useTranslate` Hook

-React-admin package provides a `useTranslate` hook, which simply returns the `translate` function:
+If you need to translate messages in your own components, React-admin provides a `useTranslate` hook, which simply returns the `translate` function:

 ```jsx
 // in src/MyHelloButton.js